adamschoenemann/clofrp/README.md

 - Write a demo (Pong or Pacman if crazy)
 - Expand type-aliases in type annotations ✓
 - Parse (:) syntax for type annotations instead of `the (A) e` ✓
-- application-synthesis leaves solved existentials in context (as it must to curried functions) but this pollutes the context after the application.
+- application-synthesis leaves solved existentials in context (as it must because of curried functions) but this pollutes the context after the application.
 We'd probably need to treat application as "spines" to fix this..
 - Clean up error messages